nishch/tiny-config/README.md

 # What is this?

-This package helps you setup `configuration` for your `node.js` applications.
+This package helps you setup hierarchical `configuration` for your `node.js` applications.
 It enables you to have different configuration for different environments i.e. for local, development, staging, production etc. As it's name suggests, it's very tiny with no external dependencies and under 100 lines of code.

 # How does it work?